By Allan Sande

-Allan "Hawkeye" Sande is a nature instructor and the director of Quiet Heart Wilderness School.
+Allan "Hawkeye" Sande is a nature instructor and was the founder/director of Quiet Heart Wilderness School.
 Quiet Heart is a wilderness education program designed to reach out to our youth, age's preschool through 19.
-In this first of ten installments on what makes a good youth wilderness instructor, Hawkeye shares his beliefs and techniques based on his 17 years of experience.
+Hawkeye shares his beliefs and techniques based on his over 20 years of experience on what makes a good youth wilderness instructor.

 I believe it is attitude, energy, and personal philosophy.
 The attitude of wanting to be there every moment for the student, the energy to be in the moment for the student and the personal philosophy to create a lasting learning experience for the young student, these are what make a great nature instructor.